How Often To Clean Diamond Ring | Our Detailed Guide to Maintain Your Jewels

 clothes, soap, glass bowl and a toothbrush on the paper towel

-How to Take Care of Ring
+How to Take Care of A Diamond Ring

 Jewelry, especially a diamond engagement ring or wedding ring, is something you end up wearing every day.
 Consider your lifestyle and everyday activities.
 Washing your ring with soap and water after something messy is always a good habit to have to prevent minor scuffs and tarnishing.
 Some things can knock a center stone or smaller diamond out of its setting.

 For example, harsh chemicals like chlorine can damage rings and cause permanent discoloration.
 Exercise extreme caution before going into a swimming pool with your ring on.
 If you or your spouse play contact sports or weight lift, it can be easily scratched by blunt force.
 This is not always the case, but one can never be too sure.
-Replacing diamonds can also be expensive.
-A diamond ring is often an investment- it would be wiser to make sure it remains in good condition.
+Replacing diamonds in a ring can also be expensive.
+A diamond engagement ring is often an investment- it would be wiser to make sure it remains in good condition.

 Cleaning jewelry doesn’t have to be a difficult task.
 A ring does not always have to be professionally cleaned.
 As demonstrated, it can actually be done at home-sometimes with specialized equipment for ease of use.
 The same equipment can be substituted with items you may already have lying around in your home.